Join the Testnet

 If you plan to start a new network from the exported state, export with the

 spend export --height [height] --for-zero-height > [filename].json

 Help to prevent a catastrophe by running invariants on each block on your full node.
-In essence, by running invariants you ensure that the state of testnet is the correct expected state.
+In essence, by running invariants you ensure that the state of mainnet is the correct expected state.
 One vital invariant check is that no stakings are being created or destroyed outside of expected protocol, however there are many other invariant checks each unique to their respective module.
 Because invariant checks are computationally expensive, they are not enabled by default.
 To run a node with these checks start your node with the assert-invariants-blockly flag:

 spend start --assert-invariants-blockly